J. Huston Tavern

 J. Huston Tavern, also known as the Arrow Rock Tavern and The Old Tavern, is a historic tavern building located at Arrow Rock, Saline County, Missouri.
 It was built in 1834 by Judge Joseph Huston, and is a 2 1/2-story, Federal style brick building.
 A store with a second-floor ballroom was added in 1840.
-The tavern is the oldest continuously serving restaurant west of the Mississippi River.
+The tavern is the oldest continuously serving restaurant in Missouri, as well as west of the Mississippi River.

 It was added to the National Register of Historic Places in 1972.
 It is located in the Arrow Rock Historic District.